 DBT balances treatment strategies of acceptance and change while building mindfulness, emotion regulation, and interpersonal skills to help individuals build the life they want to have.
 CDBS is currently offers DBT with a DBT-LBC Certified Clinician to adult individuals and DBT-C to children who are struggling with a wide variety of problems including mood disorders, emotion dysregulation, trauma, substance abuse and many more.

-DBT for Children (DBT-C)
+DBT for Children and Families (DBT-C)

 Within our rather demanding and fast-paced environment, it has become increasingly apparent that men can benefit from having a confidential and private space to explore the rapidly changing dynamics of what it means to be a man in today’s society.
 Unfortunately, some of the more traditional ways that men have learned to deal with their emotions can sometimes lead to mental health or relationship difficulties.